 The company states that Drive Atlan will deliver more than 1,000 trillion operations per second and could be incorporated into autonomous vehicle models due to launch in 2025.

 Furthermore, Atlan will integrate an NVIDIA BlueField data processing unit, which supports networking, storage, and security services across the AI and compute workloads that autonomous vehicles need.

 NVIDIA states that BlueField’s programmability is ‘full data-centre-infrastructure-on-a-chip’ with security that can prevent both cyber attacks and breaches.

 According to NVIDIA founder and CEO Jensen Huang, NVIDIA Drive is an advanced AI and AV computing platform that can help provide global software ecosystems across different generations.
 He says this is important as the transportation industry needs a computing platform that it can rely on ‘for decades’.

-“Today, we are announcing the next extension of our roadmap — our new Drive Atlan is truly a technical marvel, fusing all of NVIDIA’s strengths in AI, auto, robotics, safety and BlueField-secure data centres to deliver safe, autonomous-driving fleets.”
+“Today, we are announcing the next extension of our roadmap — our new Drive Atlan is truly a technical marvel, fusing all of NVIDIA’s strengths in AI, auto, robotics, safety and BlueField-secure data centers to deliver safe, autonomous-driving fleets.”